 - In Epic Mickey, when Oswald gets mad at Mickey after learning that he's the one responsible for creating the Shadow Blot, he lifts up his waist, puffing up his chest, and challenges him to a fight.
 However, his waist fat goes back down when he realizes that he's accidentally broken the giant cork sealing the Blot's bottle.

 - Living Books: In Arthur's Birthday, there is a rotund man at the party store.
 Clicking on him causes him to turn into a superhero, complete with the Heroic Build.
 But then his fat quickly plops down, prompting an embarrassed look on his face.

-- The Ursa Circus in Kingdom Hearts 3D: Dream Drop Distance does this if you pet it or feed it enough.
-It first shows off it's muscles before doing a "strongman" pose while looking comically buff.
-Then it's rotund body suddenly sags to the floor, giving it the appearance of a beanbag.
-The giant bear stands there looking sad/confused for a few seconds.
+- The Ursa Circus in Kingdom Hearts 3D: Dream Drop Distance does this if you pet/feed it enough.
+It first shows off its muscles, then decides to do a "strongman" pose, making it look comically buff.
+Then its body fat suddenly sags to the floor, giving it the appearance of a beanbag.
+The giant bear stands there looking confused for a few seconds.